wintechis/IoT-Lab-AR-App/README.md

 ## Getting Started

-### Prerequisites
+### Using the Application

+For using the Application a Android Device is required.
+Copy all files inside the Android_Application Folder on a USB Device and install it on your smart phone.
+Please activate your internet connection otherwise the application can not load the target data from the server to create the targets in the environment.
+Please enable the usage of the camera otherwise a live AR navigation is not possible.

-Make sure you have Node.js and the Node Package Manager (npm) installed.
+Make sure you h Node.js and the Node Package Manager (npm) installed.
 * check if node is installed
 ```sh
   node --version